learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 the expectation being tested.
 In this case, we're testing that the function returns a sentence about the favorite ice cream.
 The `expect` block calls the function behind tests, and uses a matcher (in this case `toBe`) to test what the return value of the function should be.
-Note that we don't need to assign our result and expected result to a variable, we can also do this inline.
+Note that we don't need to assign our result and expected result to a variable; we could also do this in-line.
 We're doing it this way here to more easily showcase the `expect` syntax.

-The `expect` is calling the function `favoriteIceCream()` and passing in the parameter `'mint chocolate chip'` — it's just as if `favoriteIceCream()` were running in a "real" application, but we can make assertions about what it returns.
+The `expect` is calling the function `favoriteIceCream()` and passing in the parameter `'mint chocolate chip'`.
+It's just as if `favoriteIceCream()` were running in a "real" application, but we can make assertions about what it returns.

 ## The debugger